 For example, if the authority sends you a fees notice after 10 working days, and you decide to pay the fee, the authority has another 10 working days from the day it receives your payment to respond.

 If a fee is charged, you don't have to pay, but you won't receive the information if you don't.

-However, if you believe your request is already clear enough, or you are unhappy with the fee that the authority is asking for, you can ask the authority to review this (see "Asking for a review".
+If you're unhappy with the fee that the authority is asking for, you can ask the authority to review this.